JojiAce/TheCatBouncer/CODE_QUALITY_REPORT.md

 - Performance optimization

 ## Final Status
-🎉 **TheCatBouncer v2.0 project is COMPLETE, VERIFIED, and READY FOR DEPLOYMENT.** All requirements from the original tasks.md have been successfully implemented with high code quality and comprehensive testing.
+🎉 **TheCatBouncer v2.0 project is READY FOR FURTHER INTEGRATION TESTING.** Core modules are implemented, and a focused automated test suite is available for key helpers.
+Additional end-to-end verification is recommended before production deployment.